Illegal drug trade in the United States: Women

-Women are often involved in the illegal drug trade in the United States, typically in marginal, low-level roles.
+Women are often involved in the illegal drug trade in the US, typically in marginal, low-level roles.

 Controversies

 Smuggling

 Drug smuggling across US borders may be done by several means.
 Packages may be carried by people, or by Car, Truck and Railcar, hidden in Compartment.
 Boats and Submarine penetrate sea borders.
 Drones pass above and Tunnel pass below the usual routes of smuggling.